Ab-spyder/Bank_Database_Management_System/README.md

 * Tabulate – Used to print tabular data in nicely formatted tables
 * Datetime – Used for working with date and time in python

 The conceptual and logical diagrams are also included in the Project Report.
+Do watch the *Project_Demo.mp4* video included above for more information!